 Fees for open book audits and other related assurance and non-audit services will be discussed with you on a project-by-project basis.
-For example, we are currently finalising the scope of work to review TfL's implementation of changes to accounting requirements for the valuation of Transport Infrastructure Assets.
-We expect our assurance related fees to be £18,345 for this piece of work.

 We will present a regular update to the Audit and Assurance Committee on our fees for additional assurance and non-audit audit services.
+We have commenced a project to assist TfL in strengthening the Risk Management Framework to ensure it is aligned to leading practices in this area, and with similar external organisations; this includes facilitating a Strategic Risk Workshop for Audit and Assurance Committee (AAC) in October.